e-m3din4/osintxrfc/README.md

 # OSINT MX
 ## OSINT x RFC
-This tool retrieves data from the SAT API, a mexican goverment dependency which deals with taxes in Mexican territory.
+This tool retrieves data from the SAT API, a Mexican goverment dependency which deals with taxes in Mexican territory.
 This script is part of the OSNT MX Toolkit and is one of the few OSINT tools designed to retrieve and verify data in the OSINT investigations context in Mexico.
 Uses python's requests library and a config.json file containing your API keys managed by RFC SAT API available at RapidAPI.com, data points obtained aid to validate a Mexican citizen identity for OSINT research purposes, applied to missing person cases, fraud prevention and identity theft investigations.

 ### Prerequisites
 Python 3.x requests library (pip3 install requests) A valid suscrisption to SAT API and its API key.